paudsu01/electron-capture-simulator/README.md

 # Electron Capture Visual Simulator

 ## Introduction
 This small project was done as part of Luther College's physics research under Prof. James Perez.
 The main research involves studying single electron capture by bare ions from a target nucleus.
 This project was done to help visualise this electron capture process.
+The visualization is done with the help of the `VPython` module.

 ## Installation guide
 1. Install python on your computer/workstation if you haven't already.